popflick logo

 The Edge (1997)

-The killer bear movie finally gets a big, flashy Hollywood treatment, although to get to the good stuff we have to contend with a good deal of mid-life crisis management and macho posturing between Alec Baldwin and Anthony Hopkins before with get to the killer Kodiak.
-But to its credit this film does feature a smart script, some lovely cinematography, and one of the most horrifying bear attack scenes you'll ever see.
-It's full-bore nightmare fuel!
+The Killer Bear movie finally gets a big, flashy Hollywood treatment.
+However, to get to the good stuff, we must contend with a good deal of mid-life crisis management and macho posturing between Alec Baldwin and Anthony Hopkins before we get to the killer Kodiak.
+But to its credit, this film does feature a smart script, some lovely cinematography, and one of the most horrifying bear attack scenes you'll ever see.
+It's a full-bore nightmare fuel!

 Grizzly Rage (2007)

-A group of young jerks runs over a bear cub and briefly live to regret it in this generic and low-budget exploit.
-It doesn't take much for me to get behind a creature feature, but this one's overloaded with awful writing, acting, cinematography, and special effects.
-Frankly I'd rather revisit one of those bear-ly enjoyable snoozefests from the mid-'70s than think about this one for much longer.
+A group of young jerks runs over a bear cub and briefly live to regret it in this generic, low-budget exploit.
+It doesn't take much for me to get behind a creature feature, but this one's overloaded with awful writing, acting cinematography, and special effects.
+Frankly, I'd rather revisit one of those bear-ly enjoyable snoozefests from the mid-'70s than think about this one for much longer.

 Grizzly Park (2008)

-This deceptively titled low-budget yawner is more about a an oddly non-threatening serial killer chasing a bunch of young stereotypes through the woods and then a few bear attacks hit the screen in the flick's final 15 minutes.
-One of those horror movies in which most of the characters are super obnoxious, so we start to root for the killer.
+This deceptively titled low-budget yawner is more about an oddly non-threatening serial killer chasing a bunch of young stereotypes through the woods, and then a few bear attacks hit the screen in the flick's final 15 minutes.
+It's one of those horror movies in which most of the characters are super obnoxious, so we start to root for the killer.
 And the bear.

 Bear (2010)

-A pair of interminably bickering couples find themselves trapped in a broken-down car after running afoul of you guessed it an infuriated grizzly bear.
+A pair of interminably bickering couples find themselves trapped in a broken-down car after running afoul of, you guessed it, an angry grizzly bear.
 As is often the case, the animal has a legitimate grudge; these jerks shot one of his loved ones.
-But without any sort of recognizable humanity from the characters (seriously. they're awful people) we're left counting the minutes to the next bear attack -- which, to be entirely fair, are the most worthwhile components of this tiresome affair, mainly because there's an actual bear on hand, as opposed to a bunch of ill-fitting stock footage.
+But without any recognizable humanity from the characters (seriously. they're awful people), we're left counting the minutes to the next bear attack -- which, to be entirely fair, are the most worthwhile components of this tiresome affair, mainly because there's an actual bear on hand, as opposed to a bunch of ill-fitting stock footage.

 Backcountry (2014)